microsoft/PageTour-SDK/README.md

 # Authoring Tours
 Once installed, the authoring experience allows tours to be created within the web apps.
-Steps:
+Follow the below steps:
 1. Open the Author Tour Dialog.
-Enter the basic details of the tour like Name, Description, Expiration date.
-Then click the 'Add Step' button.
+Enter the basic details of the tour like Name, Description etc. Then click the 'Add Step' button.

 ![Author Tour Dialog](assets/openAuthorDialog.gif)

 2. The choose element modal pops up.
-It is a draggable elemnt allowing author to interact with the web page before making the selection.
+It is a draggable element allowing author to interact with the web page before making the selection.
 Click on choose and the select the element on the page to be highlighted.

 ![Choose Element](assets/chooseElement.gif)